meteor/meteor/docs/client/basic/sections/pubsub.md

 {{/dtdd}}
 </dl>

-If you call `Meteor.subscribe` inside [`Tracker.autorun`](#tracker_autorun), the subscription will automatically be cancelled when the computation is stopped, meaning you don't have to to call `stop` on subscriptions made from inside `Tracker.autorun`.
+If you call `Meteor.subscribe` inside [`Tracker.autorun`](#tracker_autorun), the subscription will be cancelled automatically whenever the computation reruns (so that a new subscription can be created, if appropriate), meaning you don't have to to call `stop` on subscriptions made from inside `Tracker.autorun`.

 {{/template}}